PlainSys/PlainSys/README.md

-# Hello random people, i'm Plain, a disapointment in life
+# Hello random people, i'm Plain.

 ![Keine](keine.jpeg)

-`Time for random things about me`
+`Time for things about me`
-- Bad Game Dev
+###I'm Plain, a bad game developer.
+Thats pretty much it.
+I also run this poopy site that I'm rarely going to use called [Trash Ting](https://plainsys.github.io/)

+`Other things about me`
 - He/Him
-- disapointment in life
-- used Bosca Ceoil and LMMS to make music
+- Uses Bosca Ceoil and LMMS to make music
 - I suck at life
+- I'm sometimes active here
+- Soundfonts are cool

 Sys = System

-"i think lua is uncool..."
-[DudeNoob34](https://github.com/dudenoob34) 2022 except I agree with him